tatsuo-ishii/postgresql_readme_translation/README.md

   - src/backend/executor/README
   - src/backend/optimizer/README

-## What are translations available other than READM?
+## What are translations available other than README?

 - Currently following files are available:
   - src/backend/executor/nodeAgg.c (comments in the beginning of the file)